bryce-anderson/beesolver-haskell/README.md

 ## Requirements

 * [Haskell stack](https://docs.haskellstack.org/en/stable/).
 Version 2.9.1 is what I used.
-The itn package may be a pain in the butt and you'll probably need to to
+The [text-icu](https://hackage.haskell.org/package/text-icu) package uses an external library and may be a pain and in addition to install the native library you'll probably need to to do this as mentioned in the docs:

 ```
 $ export PKG_CONFIG_PATH="/usr/local/opt/icu4c/lib/pkgconfig"